chingu-voyages/v11-solo-willjw3/README.md

 - `verticalText` is for the y-axis label.
 The `space` property affects the movement of the text in a direction perpendicular to its associated axis. `fromLeft` moves the text horizontally (parallel to the x-axis) and `fromTop` moves the text vertically (parallel to the y-axis)
 - `setMin` -  for setting whether the minimum value on the y-axis corresponds to the value of the minimum data point or a value which the user chooses.
 To use the value corresponding to the minimum data point value, use `setMin={[false, 0]}`.
 To use a custom value, use `setMin={[true: <your custom value>]}`
 - `title` - the title of your chart.
 In this example, `title.text` takes values from a `json` object that contains the data used.
-- `chartBackground` is only the color of the chart's background.
-For the best-looking results, set this equal to the `background` property of the `canvas` prop.
+- `chartBackground` is the color of the chart's background.
 - `tooltip` - displays data corresponding to a given bar when hovering over it. `x` is the horizontal axis label, `y` is the vertical axis label, `xshift` and `yshift` control the distance of the tooltip display from its corresponding bar in the horizontal and vertical directions, respectively.

 **Contribute**